zype/zype-apple-tv/NATIVE.md

 <a href="https://drive.google.com/uc?export=view&id=0B2QpIBNNKw8oY0pqSTQxYXBjQU0"><img src="https://drive.google.com/uc?export=view&id=0B2QpIBNNKw8oY0pqSTQxYXBjQU0" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 4. Choose Auto-Renewable Subscription, and fill in the 2 forms - preferably something simple like "AppName Monthly Subscription" & "appName_monthly_subscription".
 Choose a subscription group or enter a new one, again, should be simple like "App Auto-Renew Subscription".

+`
+Note: If you don’t see an option for Auto-Renewable Subscription, you probably need to complete some contracts for your account.
+Press Cancel and select My Apps from the top-left part of the screen.
+Then pick Agreements, Tax, and Banking from the options.
+Make sure all the contracts are complete, especially the Paid Applications contract.
+When you’re done, the status may show as “Processing”.
+Even so, you should be able to return to the In-App Purchases page and create a new Auto-Renewable Subscription.
+`

 5. Check the `Cleared for Sale` box, and fill in the rest of the forms which should be self-explanitory.
 The Review section is  for `Additional information about your in-app purchase that could help us with our review` when they review your app for submission.
 Don't forget to save!